jsspencer/testcode/docs/verification.rst

 Test verification
 =================

-testcode2 compares selected data from an output with previously obtained output (the 'benchmark'); a test passes if all data is within a desired tolerance.
+testcode compares selected data from an output with previously obtained output (the 'benchmark'); a test passes if all data is within a desired tolerance.
-The data can be compared using an absolute tolerance and/or a relative tolerance.  testcode2 needs some way of knowing what data from the output files should be validated.
+The data can be compared using an absolute tolerance and/or a relative tolerance.  testcode needs some way of knowing what data from the output files should be validated.
 There are three options.

 * label output with a 'data tag'

-  If a data tag is supplied, then testcode2 will search each output file for lines starting with that tag.
+  If a data tag is supplied, then testcode will search each output file for lines starting with that tag.
 The first numerical entry on those lines will then be checked against the benchmark.
 For example, if the data tag is set to be '[QA]', and the line

       [QA] Energy = 1.23456 eV

-  appears in the test output, then testcode2 will ensure the value 1.23456 is identical (within the specified tolerance) to the equivalent line in the benchmark output.
+  appears in the test output, then testcode will ensure the value 1.23456 is identical (within the specified tolerance) to the equivalent line in the benchmark output.
 The text preceding the value is used to label that data item; lines with identical text but different values are handled but it is